qua-platform/qua-libs/Quantum-Control-Applications-QuAM/Superconducting/quam_libs/experiments/two_qubit_xeb/README.md

 ## Prerequisites
 The XEB script is designed to be compatible with QuAM, and therefore requires the user to migrate his original QUA configuration file into a QuAM json file and have access to dedicated QuAM components.
-This script being designed for the use case of flux-tunable superconducting qubits, we provide a dedicated example of template QuAM components for this use case in the `quam_components` folder.
+This script being designed for the use case of flux-tunable superconducting qubits, we provide a dedicated example of template QuAM components for this use case in the `quam_libs/components` folder.
 The user can use these components as a starting point to build his own QuAM configuration file.
 The user should also have access to the QuAM library, which can be found [here](https://docs.quantum-machines.co/quam/).
 We encourage you to reach out to the Customer Success team to set your QuAM accordingly.
 Moreover, note that this example might require dedicated adjustments depending on the way the gates are implemented on your platform.

-Prior to running the XEB example file `2q_xeb.py`, the user has to run the calibrations that define the gate and measurement parameters:
+Prior to running the XEB example file `26_two_qubit_xeb.py`, the user has to run the calibrations that define the gate and measurement parameters:
 - Single Qubit Gate: Implement a single qubit gate that will be used as a baseline for the random circuits.
 This gate should be calibrated to produce a $\pi$/2 rotation around the X axis (or equivalently the $SX$ gate as indicated [here](https://docs.quantum.ibm.com/api/qiskit/qiskit.circuit.library.SXGate).
 On top of this that we will later refer to as the baseline gate, the user can also calibrate the other single qubit gates that will be used in the random circuits (e.g. $SY$, $SW$ or $T$ gates as done in [2] and [1]).
 - a Two-Qubit gate: Implement the two-qubit gate of interest, that will form the entangling layer in the experiment (together with the single qubit gates).
 For this flux-tunable use case, we will consider the $CZ$ (controlled phase) gate.
+Note that at the moment, we assume that the gate is implemented in a similar fashion for all qubit pairs present in the system (i.e. )
 - Calibrated Measurement Protocol for Qubit State Discrimination: Simultaneously measure the two-qubit system in its computational basis states ∣00⟩, ∣01⟩, ∣10⟩, ∣11⟩.
 Each qubit should have in its operations a readout operation called `"readout"`.

 Additionally, the user should install Qiskit to run the experiment.
 The installation instructions can be found [here](https://docs.quantum.ibm.com/start/install).